nvs/gem-leaderboards/README.md

 ### Categories

-- **Time.** Only games that complete Level 50 will be considered.
+- **[Time](#16-time).** Only games that complete Level 50 will be considered.
-- **DPS.** Only games that complete Level 50 will be considered.
+- **[DPS](#16-dps).** Only games that complete Level 50 will be considered.
-- **No Maze.** Only games that use `-maze` to disable mazing will be considered.
-The board will display damage and progress upon losing, and this will be used for placement on the leaderboard.
+- **[No Maze](#16-no-maze).** Only games that use `-maze` to disable mazing will be considered.
+- **[No Extra Chance](#16-no-extra-chance).** Only games that use `-extra` to disable Extra Chance will be considered.

 ### Prizes

+- The **top player** from all categories (as determined by a scoring system) will be recognized as one of the Gem TD+ Grand Champions.
+They will receive this role on the Discord.
+They will also randomnly appear in place of the Stone of Bryvx, with a model of their choosing.
+This is purely cosmetic.
 - The **top player** in each category will be recognized as one of the Gem TD+ Champions.
 They will receive this role on the Discord.
 They will also randomnly appear in place of bosses, with a model of their choosing.
   This is purely cosmetic.
+- **Second and third place** in each category will randomnly appear in place of veteran units, with a model of their choosing.
+This is purely cosmetic.
+- All players recognized via the above will become Leveled on the Discord.
-- The **top three players** in each category will have a critter/NPC added to the middle area to acknowledge their achievement.
-They will also become Leveled on the Discord.
+  A critter/NPC will be added to the middle area to acknowledge their achievement.

 ### 1.6 Time